EYBlockchain/nightfall_3/nightfall-deployer/README.md

     ```

     During the deployment an instance of the `worker` application is required to be up, so that the Circuits can be generated accordingly.
 This instance is started up
-    automatically, but it is possible configure the worker server if one is already available, for this set `CIRCOM_WORKER_HOST` in the .env file.
+    automatically, but it is possible to configure the worker server if one is already available, for this set `CIRCOM_WORKER_HOST` in the .env file.

     There is a variable in the .env file called `DEPLOYMENT_SERVICES`.
 It allows one to set the services to start up.
 This variable can be passed over with the command
     as well.